ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 Next, we'll focus on "combinations" that are branches.
-@if@ will be taken as an example.
+`if` will be taken as an example.

-#### @if@
+#### `if`

-I feel like @if@ is always used as an example, that's because its structure is simple and there's not any reader who don't know about @if@, so it is convenient for writers.
+I feel like `if` is always used as an example, that's because its structure is simple and there's not any reader who don't know about `if`, so it is convenient for writers.

-Anyway, this is an example of @if@.
+Anyway, this is an example of `if`.
 For example, let's convert this code to a syntax tree.